JohnAdib/resume-generator/README.md

 ```

 ## PDF version
-The css is optimized for printing in A4 format.
+The CSS style is optimized for printing in A4 format.
 You can just use the print window of a browser (Chrome is recommended) to generate the PDF version.

 ## Feedback
 It is recommended to use [Resume Worded](https://resumeworded.com/first-login-home.php) to get a high score on your resume.